 Lawful Permanent Resident (LPR) / Green Card

 Case Western Reserve University does not limit green card sponsorship to certain employment classifications (for example, only to tenured faculty members).
 However, some positions may not qualify, per USCIS eligibility requirements.
-If the foreign national and their position can meet the eligibility requirements, it is the department’s choice whether to sponsor the employee for permanent residence.
+If the foreign national and the offered position meet the eligibility requirements, it is the department’s decision whether to sponsor the employee for permanent residence.
 Some departments may (and do) limit which positions they will sponsor.
 The University is not required to provide green card sponsorship to all employees, but the VISA Office and the department will take into consideration the unique facts surrounding each employee’s immigration history, qualifications, and position in deciding whether and when to sponsor a green card.

 Regulatory requirements state that only full-time, “permanent” positions qualify for green card sponsorship.
 Positions without a specified end date may qualify (such as tenured positions or staff appointments, etc.), but unpaid, transitory, training, or temporary positions do not.
-This includes postdoctoral appointments, temporary/visiting faculty positions, internship and visiting scholar positions.
+This includes postdoctoral appointments, temporary/visiting faculty positions, internships, and visiting scholar positions.
 Positions based on reappointment may qualify as long as the department intends to renew the position for the foreseeable future.

 Permanent Resident Categories